unm-historiography/metahistory/essays/classical-antiquity/polybius.md

 {% include figure.html
   class="img-center"
   width="100%"
-  caption="Ruins of the once great and powerful nation of Rome." image-url="Foro_romano.jpg" source-url="https://commons.wikimedia.org/wiki/Roma#/media/File:Foro_romano.jpg"
+  caption="Ruins of the once great and powerful nation of Rome.Though during Polybius's lifetime Rome remained on top.
+They eventually fell as the reigning champian of the Mediteranian and were defeated, leaving the cycle to begen again in empire's aftermath" image-url="Foro_romano.jpg" source-url="https://commons.wikimedia.org/wiki/Roma#/media/File:Foro_romano.jpg"
   %}
 ## The Champion of Cycles

 Many Hellenistic philosophers played with the idea of a natural cyclical tend the encompassed the Mediterranean powers allowing them to explain the rise and fall of empires throughout history.
 Yet it was Polybius who suggested that Rome had managed to get knocked out of the cycle and become the supreme power of the time.
 Polybius attributes this success **to two main characteristics; their political and military achievements.** From the military results, he believed that by conquering other city-states in various stages of the cycle, they were able to find the faults and strengths within each political system and adapt accordingly.
-Polybius attributes most of Romes success to their unique form of government and their constitution
+Polybius attributes most of Romes success to their unique form of government and their constitution.

-## Mixed Constitution

 Polybius explains that the Roman Republic’s political system was a c*ombination of Monarchic, Aristocratic, and democratic* and that it was this mixed political system that saved them from the fate of the political cycle.
 Other philosophers came to this same conclusion during Polybius’s lifetime; however, he believed that is because of the juridical capabilities within this political system and not the mixture of the system itself.
+This mixed political system was another way that Rome was seen as superior in Polybius's eyes.

 ## Who Gets to Write History